 PANHANDLE OF FLORIDA

-WASTE MANAGEMENT TO RESUME TRASH COLLECTION SERVICES IN PANAMA CITY AND SURROUNDING AREAS
+WASTE MANAGEMENT IN FULL OPERATION SERVICING PANAMA CITY, DOTHAN AND SURROUNDING AREAS

-Customer reach will be determined by road safety and facility conditions.
+Customer reach will be determined by road safety, traffic and site conditions.

 As families return to the areas affected by Hurricane Michael, it is important that residential customers separate their household garbage - such as food, diapers and regular household waste - from debris created by the storms and flooding.
 Waste Management asks that customers bag their household garbage and place it at the curb.
 Storm debris - including refrigerators, household appliances, bags of clothing, tree limbs, wood fencing, carpet and carpet padding - should be placed in a separate pile or piles.
 Separating household waste from storm debris will allow Waste Management employees to collect household garbage more quickly and safely, helping prevent foul odors and safety hazards that would be created by mixing household garbage with storm debris.